Projects

 1. Write a personal review of one RHM chapter from 9-17, focusing on the key issues, debates, and controversies surrounding the topic.

 For your personal chapter review: Assume you are writing a report on the chapter topic that will be presented to interested non-experts.
 Thus you need to clearly and coherently present the topic to your reader.
-This review should be 6 pages long, typed (double-spaced).
+This review should be 6 pages long (see formatting suggestions, above).
 RHM “Objects of Interest” chapters (latter half of book) in part depend on content in the first half of the book (“Approaches and Perspectives), which we will be working through in lectures.
 Thus there may be some concepts you run into that we have not yet discussed in class.
 No biggie.
 Look it up!

 Suggested format of Chapter Review + Values + Focus Topics: